 In the theoretical part of the training, trainees are provided with all technical information related to the safe operation of passenger and goods lifts.
 The most common topics in this section are:

-• Safe operation of goods and passenger lifts and related UDT regulations.
+• Safe operation of goods lifts and associated regulations of the Office of Technical Inspection (UDT)

-• Division and classification of lifts due to construction and application.
+• subdivision and classification of cranes by construction and use

-• Obligations of the passenger and goods lift operator.
+• responsibilities of the passenger and goods lift operator

-• Health and safety rules for working with an elevator.
+• Health and safety rules for working with lifts

-• Keeping correct technical documentation of passenger and goods lifts.
+• Maintenance of correct technical documentation of passenger and goods lifts

 Practical part